jonathanschultzNU/OREOS/README.md

 This project is licensed under the MIT License.
 See LICENSE for details.

 ### **Contact**
-For questions or contributions, please reach out to the developers.
+For questions or contributions, please reach out to Jon Schultz (jonathan.schultz@duke.edu)